JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 **API Documentation**: http://localhost:8000/docs

-### Using Containerized Ollama
+### Alternative: Containerized Ollama

-If you don't want to install Ollama on your host machine, you can use the containerized version instead:
+If you prefer not to install Ollama on your host machine, you can use the containerized version instead:

 ```bash
 docker-compose -f docker-compose.docker.ollama.yml up -d
 ```

-**Note**: This approach is typically significantly slower, especially on CPU-only machines, and is not recommended for the review process.
+**Note**: This alternative approach is typically significantly slower, especially on CPU-only machines, and is not recommended for the review process.
 ## Key Features

 - **Smart Document Chunking**: Automatically splits documents into semantic chunks for optimal retrieval